pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 ---

-I hope you enjoyed this and it inspired you to build your own automation script.
+I hope you enjoyed this and it inspired you to build your own automation scripts.
 To learn how to run Selenium in headless mode on Heroku, check out [our article from last week](https://pybit.es/selenium-headless-on-heroku.html).

 Feel free to share more Python tips [on our platform](https://codechalleng.es/inbox/new/pytip/).

-What would you like us to write about more?
-You can leave a request [here](https://codechalleng.es/inbox/new/feature/) or just [drop us an email](mailto:pybitesblog@gmail.com).

-Or to brainstorm with us and our amazing community [join our Slack](https://join.slack.com/t/pybites/shared_invite/enQtNDAxODc0MjEyODM2LTNiZjljNTI2NGJiNWI0MTRkNjY4YzQ1ZWU4MmQzNWQyN2Q4ZTQzMTk0NzkyZTRmMThlNmQzYTk5Y2Y5ZDM4NDU).
+Question: what would you like us to write about more?
+You can [drop us an email](mailto:pybitesblog@gmail.com) or brainstorm with us and our amazing community [on our Slack](https://join.slack.com/t/pybites/shared_invite/enQtNDAxODc0MjEyODM2LTNiZjljNTI2NGJiNWI0MTRkNjY4YzQ1ZWU4MmQzNWQyN2Q4ZTQzMTk0NzkyZTRmMThlNmQzYTk5Y2Y5ZDM4NDU).
+We do accept [guest posts](https://pybit.es/pages/guests.html)!

 ---